sonalexle/sonalexle.github.io/_pages/about.md

 grounded in math and computer science.

 **Updates**
-I'm looking for summer internship opportunities in ML research, ML engineering, or ML (and data science) in general.
+I'm looking for summer internship opportunities in ML research, ML engineering, or data science and ML in general.

 # Interests